-It is evident that in the last few years online training platforms have become very popular, so much so that colleges and universities alike have noticed this big educational shift and decided to get on board.
+It is evident that in the last few years online training platforms have become very popular, and in this Coursera review, I show you why they are one of the best e-learning platforms.

 When it comes to credibility, Coursera is up there as one of the best, and with the demand for online learning, many of the best universities and colleges from around the world are willing to partner and pass on their knowledge.